High stoma output

 Monitoring

-In response to the above MHRA safety alert, the British Intestinal Failure Alliance (BIFA) published a position statement on the use of high dose loperamide in patients with intestinal failure.
-They recommend continuing the use of high dose loperamide (more than 16mg daily) since there is a greater risk associated with an untreated high stoma or fistula output than the risk of loperamide causing cardiac arrhythmias, but suggest that the total daily dose should be less than 80mg.
+In recent guidance (March 2024) the British Intestinal Failure Alliance (BIFA) published a position statement on high dose loperamide in patients with short bowel associated intestinal failure .They recommend continuing the use of high dose loperamide (more than 16mg daily) since there is a greater risk associated with an untreated high stoma or fistula output than the risk of loperamide causing cardiac arrhythmias, but suggest that the total daily dose should be less than 80mg.

 However, they recommend to:

-- Perform an electrocardiogram (ECG) to measure the QT interval of the heart in all patients starting or already taking high dose loperamide (more than 16mg in 24 hours).
+- perform an electrocardiogram (ECG) to measure the QT interval of the heart in all patients starting or already taking high dose loperamide (more than 16mg in 24 hours)

-- Document the QT interval in the patients record.
+- document the QT interval in the patients record

-- Repeat the ECG every 3 years if the patient remains on high dose loperamide
+- repeat the ECG every 3 years if the patient remains on high dose loperamide

-For further information around patient factors that increase the risk of drug-induced QT prolongation visit our page on ‘Identifying risk factors for developing a long QT interval’.
+For further information around patient factors that increase the risk of drug-induced QT prolongation visit our article, Identifying risk factors for developing a long QT interval

 Management of toxicity